needle-mirror/com.unity.collections/Documentation~/allocator-custom-define.md

-# Define a custom allocator
+# Custom allocator overview

-A custom allocator is useful if you have specific memory allocation needs.
+You can use a custom allocator for specific memory allocation needs.
 To create a custom allocator, it must contain an allocator handle of type [`AllocatorManager.AllocatorHandle`](xref:Unity.Collections.AllocatorManager.AllocatorHandle) and implement the interface, [`AllocatorManager.IAllocator`](xref:Unity.Collections.AllocatorManager.IAllocator).
 After you create a custom allocator, you need to register it in a global allocator table in [`AllocatorManager`](xref:Unity.Collections.AllocatorManager).

 ## Add the AllocatorManager.AllocatorHandle type to the custom allocator